-- signature required by all suppliers on Procurement Charter - assessment by Ecovadis for suppliers at risk (ie disposable products, flooring equipment) - on-site audit for suppliers at high risk (ie amenities, cleaning contractors, branded products).
+- signature of Procurement charter for all, - assessment by Ecovadis for suppliers at risk (ie disposable products, flooring equipment) - on-site audit for suppliers at high risk (ie amenities, cleaning contractors, branded products).

 For each control, an action plan and a follow up are set-up.
 All contracts include CSR Clauses which guarantee the commitment of the suppliers to conduct evaluations or audits if requested by Accor.